-In this tutorial of CloudSigma’s How To Series we tell you more about our storage system and how you can use your own drive image in the cloud.
+In this tutorial of CloudSigma’s How To Series we tell you more about our storage system and how you can upload your own drive image in the cloud.
 Our cloud platform solution allows you to create and (re)size multiple persistent virtual drives including mounting multiple drives to a single cloud server and where available multiple storage tiers on the same cloud server.
-We offer a fast SSD-based storage system, perfectly suited to the high-performance requirements associated with big data, fast database transactions and more.
+We offer a fast SSD-based storage system.
+It is perfectly suited to the high-performance requirements associated with big data, fast database transactions and more.

 In the following short tutorial we’ll show you how to upload your own image on our platform.
-Please note that CloudSigma allows you to upload any x86 based operating system images and of course data drives, this therefore including all variants of Windows, Linux and even BSD/Unix based systems.
+Please note that CloudSigma allows you to upload any x86 based operating system images and of course data drives, this, therefore, including all variants of Windows, Linux, and even BSD/Unix-based systems (keep in mind that Desktop versions of Windows are not permitted on the cloud).

 So let’s get started: